 Lithuanian Cultural elite was displeased with the Catholic Church's policy and sought to modernize the management of the State.
 It looked at the Prussian Principality as a model.
 Following the suit, the supporters of the Reformation made attempts to modify judicial system, started establishing the gymnasium-type schools and printing houses.
 In the Grand Duchy of Lithuania, the Reformation as the modernization drive influenced economic reforms and national mentality formation.

 2. Miia Kuha (University of Jyväskylä): The Teachers and the Listeners?
-Cultural Interaction between the Peasantry and the Clergy in Post-Reformation Eastern Finland
+Sermon Reception in Post-Reformation Eastern Finland

 The educational role of the sermon was strongly emphasized in 17th century Lutheran Sweden, where the clergy and the parishioners were often referred to as lärare och åhörare, the teachers and the listeners.
 However, the parishioners — mostly members of the peasant community — did not simply adopt the role of passive listeners.
 Sometimes they hardly listened at all, but it is also clear that they became familiar with holy texts and the course of the divine service of the Lutheran Church.
 There is also evidence that they were able to use the texts and rituals of the church in multiple ways in their own rituals and celebrations outside the church.
 The teachings of the Church were not understood as such, but instead they were intertwined with other ideas in local peasant culture.